rafaelha/vscode-flamegraph/README.md

 The profiling results are then visualized next to your code and as a flamegraph in a new tab.

 To hide the inline annotions, right-click anywhere in the editor and select `Flamegraph: Toggle Inline Profile`.

+Additionally, on linux, macOS, and WSL,memory profiling is supported with [memray](https://github.com/bloomberg/memray).
+Here, use the command palette in VS Code (Cmd+Shift+P/Ctrl+Shift+P) to select various commands, e.g. `Flamegraph: Profile file with memray` or `Flamegraph: Profile cell with memray`.

 ## Usage